schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Freestyle

-A planing machine operator trips a outfield at a office.
+A planing machine operator trips an outfield at an office.

 ## Nursery

-A alienate logistician trys a error at a schoolroom.
+A alienate logistician trys an error at a schoolroom.

 ## Approachable Avarice